-- Section 1.
+Section 1.
 OFFICES HELD.
-The officers of this corporation shall be President, Vice-President, and Secretary/Treasurer (who shall hereafter be referred to as the "Clerk"). - Section 2.
+The officers of this corporation shall be a Chief Executive Officer, a President, a Vice President, and a Secretary/Treasurer (who shall hereafter be referred to as the "Clerk").

+Section 2.
 DUPLICATION OF OFFICE HOLDERS.
-Any number of offices may be held by the same person, except that the Clerk may not serve concurrently as the President. - Section 3.
+Any number of offices may be held by the same person, except that the Clerk may not serve concurrently as the President or the Chief Executive Officer.

+Section 3.
 ELECTION OF OFFICERS.
-The officers of the Corporation shall be chosen annually by the Board of Directors and shall serve at the pleasure of the Board. - Section 4.
+The officers of the Corporation shall be chosen annually by the Board of Directors and shall serve at the pleasure of the Board, subject to the rights of any officer under any employment contract.

+Section 4.
 REMOVAL OF OFFICERS.
-The Board of Directors may remove any officer with or without cause. - Section 5.
+Without prejudice to the rights of any officer under an employee contract, the Board of Directors may remove any officer with or without cause.

+Section 5.
 RESIGNATION OF OFFICERS.
 Any officer may resign at any time by giving written notice to the Board.
 The resignation shall take effect on the date the notice is received or at any later time specified in the notice.
 Unless otherwise specified in the notice, the resignation need not be accepted to be effective.
 Any resignation shall be without prejudice to any rights of the Corporation under any contract to which the officer is a party.